symbiote-h2020/SymbioteCloud/README.md

 ```

 ##### NOTE:
-The *interworkingServiceURL* of each resource should be the same with the *interworkingServiceURL* specified during platform registration.
-RH uses II (i.e. nginx) to communicate with symbIoTe Core to update our platform's resource.
+The *interworkingServiceURL* of each resource should be the same as the *interworkingServiceURL* specified during platform registration.
+RH uses II (i.e. nginx) to communicate with symbIoTe Core to update our platform's resource description.
 The *id* of each resource should be the same *id* returned during registration.

 #### 2.9 Delete resources
 After registering resources, it is also possible to delete them.
 This is done by sending *HTTP DELETE* request containing the internal ids on *ResourceHandler*'s delete endpoint (e.g. https://myplatform.eu:8102/rh/resources?resourceInternalId=1600,1700).

 ## 3 Test integrated resource
-After our resource have been shared with Core we can test if we can find and access it properly.
+After our resources have been shared with Core we can test if we can find and access them properly.

 #### 3.1 Search for resource
 To search for resource we need to create a query to the symbIoTe Core.
 In our example, we use https://core.symbiote.eu:8100/coreInterface/v1/query endpoint and provide parameters for querying.
-Requests need *X-Auth-Token* header to be specified with current token of the user (currently tokens are not validated).
 All possible query parameters can be seen below:
 ```
 Query parameters {
          platform_id:           String